MeheheCedy22/unofficial-fiit-stu-thesis/thesis-template/lib.typ

   // table of contents
   set page(numbering: "I")

-  // TODO: make 1st level headings to be bol in Table of Contents but not in List of figgurec etc. outline(title: lang((en: "Contents", sk: "Obsah")), indent: auto)
+  // TODO: make 1st level headings to be bold/strong in Table of Contents but not in List of figures etc. outline(title: lang((en: "Contents", sk: "Obsah")), indent: auto)

   pagebreak(weak: true)